 If there’s a memory to be made on the water, there’s one thing that’s certain: You can find it in North Carolina.
 From waterfalls to whitewater rafting to scuba diving, a water adventure is never too far away this summer.
-We’ve rounded up a list of 12 hotspots throughout our state where you can cool off and take in a big dose of Mother Nature’s beauty.

 2 Scuba Dive in the Crystal Coast

 2 Scuba Dive in the Crystal CoastSee on map

 Nicknamed the “Graveyard of the Atlantic,” our coast is consistently voted the best wreck diving in North America by Scuba Diving magazine for the thousands of shipwrecks waiting to be explored.
 Two premier diving operations – located just 5 minutes apart – offer training and guided tours of the area’s diveable history: Discovery Diving in Beaufort and Olympus Dive Center in Morehead City.
 Both are 5-star training facilities that offer experiences for beginners and advanced divers through an array of half- and full-day excursions.
 Scuba enthusiasts from all over the world come to dive these historic wreck sites featuring sunken vessels that fell to their demise due to war, unpredictable currents, weather and pirates.
 Some even encountered the famed Blackbeard, who died in North Carolina in 1718.

 3 Chase Waterfalls in Transylvania CountySee on map